CAProjects/AltanaViewer/README.md

 # AltanaViewer

-## STATUS UP TO DATE - Player items, NPCs and Monsters
+## STATUS: UP TO DATE - Player items, NPCs and Monsters

 PLEASE NOTE: This program was not written by me, not do i claim to be the origional creator.